PatrickPalmer/samples-dev/02-samples/14-agentic-ai-at-the-edge/docs/data-science-pipeline.md

 ## Overview

-Fine-tuning pipeline for Qwen2.5-Omni-7B that improves tool calling accuracy from 42% to 97% through targeted training on synthetic conversations.
+Fine-tuning pipeline for Qwen3-1.7B that improves tool calling accuracy targeted training on synthetic conversations.
 Optimized for edge deployment with 4-bit quantization.

 ## Architecture Flow